mrkkrj/TrianglePP/docs/README.md

 As stated in http://www.cs.cmu.edu/~quake/triangle.defs.html :

-"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments.
-Segments are edges whose endpoints are vertices in the PSLG, and whose presence in any mesh generated from the PSLG is enforced."
+**"A Planar Straight Line Graph (PSLG) is a collection of vertices and segments.
+Segments are edges whose endpoints are vertices in the PSLG, and whose presence in any mesh generated from the PSLG is enforced."**

 and:

-"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but each PSLG segment is present as a single edge in the triangulation.
+**"A constrained Delaunay triangulation of a PSLG is similar to a Delaunay triangulation, but each PSLG segment is present as a single edge in the triangulation.
 A constrained Delaunay triangulation is not truly a Delaunay triangulation.
-Some of its triangles might not be Delaunay, but they are all constrained Delaunay."
+Some of its triangles might not be Delaunay, but they are all constrained Delaunay."**

+ - Doc:
+         If segment constraints are set, this method creates a constrained Delaunay triangulation where each PSLG segment is present as a single edge in the triangulation.
+Note that some of the resulting triangles might *not be Delaunay*!
+In quality triangulation *additional* vertices called Steiner points may be created.

 t.b.c. ...